ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 A.9.2 (Processes for responsible use of AI systems) requires processes for responsible use to be defined.
 The AI Usage Policy plus the enforcement mechanism are the evidence.

-A.9.3 (Objectives for responsible use of AI systems) requires responsible use objectives to be defined.
+A.9.3 (Objectives for responsible use of AI system) requires responsible use objectives to be defined.

 A.9.4 (Intended use of the AI system) requires the intended use of each AI system to be defined and monitored.
 The evidence is the intended use statement plus the monitoring records showing the actual use aligns with the intended use.